Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 **Execution Plan:**

 1. **Establish Schedule:**
-   - Define key dates for nominations, voting, and award announcements each month.
+   - **Added:** Define key dates for nominations, voting, and award announcements each month.

 2. **Assign Responsibilities:**
    - Designate team members to oversee different phases of the recognition process, including nominations, voting, and event hosting.